E314c/Event_Calendar/README.txt

 /***************/
 /*License info:*/
 /***************/
-I beleive it's the 'GNU public license': Please feel free to fork, update and modify, but release the new code under the same license so that others can do the same.
+I should really look into the correct license to use, but essentially what I want is this:
+-Feel free to use and modify this code for any purpose.
+-If you're going to make money off of it, atleast let the people you're selling it to know which bits I made.
+-I suggest sharing your modifications of this with others aswell, but

 /***************************/
 /*Database Table Structure:*/
 /***************************/
 NAME			TYPE		NOTES
 id				int			primary key, auto increment event_title		text datetime_start	datetime datetime_end	datetime location		text description		text event_class		text